vormkracht10/filament-mails/README.md

 -   Log all sent emails with only specific attributes
 -   View all sent emails in the browser using the viewer
 -   Collect feedback about the delivery from email providers using webhooks
--   Relate sent emails to Eloquent models
 -   Get automatically notified when email bounces
 -   Prune logging of emails periodically
 -   Resend logged email to another recipient

+## Upcoming features

+-   We're currently in the process of writing mail events support for other popular email service providers like Mailgun, Resend, SendGrid, Amazon SES and Mailtrap.
+-   Relate emails being send in Laravel directly to Eloquent models, for example the order confirmation email attached to an Order model.

 ## Why this package